saranshkarira/CNN-Visual-Interpretor-PyTorch/README.md

 # CNN Visualizations in PyTorch
-Implementations of various CNN visualization Techniques in PyTorch.
+Implementations of various CNN Visualization Techniques in PyTorch.
 These notebooks are implemented in Google Colaboratory.

 ## Requirements:
 You will need a Google Colaboratory Account, all rest dependencies are satisfied within the notebook itself.